I was just reading from your church website on what is wrong with the teachings of Catholicism, and I had a question regarding this particular quote:

 Catholics, on the other hand, hold that there may be, that there is in fact, and that there must of necessity be certain revealed truths apart from those contained in the Bible; they hold furthermore that Jesus Christ has established in fact, and that to adapt the means to the end He should have established, a living organ as much to transmit Scripture and written Revelation as to place revealed truth within reach of everyone always and everywhere."
 [Tradition and Living Magisterium, Catholic.com].

 Let me direct your attention to the words "adapt" and "living organ."
-This simply a claim that the Roman Catholic church believes it as the right to modify and grow teachings to suit circumstances.
+This is simply a claim that the Roman Catholic church believes it as the right to modify and grow teachings to suit circumstances.
 One means used for evolving ideas is to realize that controversial topics have been argued for centuries.
 Thus if there is some position you would like to take, it is not too difficult to find someone somewhere who supported the idea.

 "When the Church studies the ancient monuments of her faith she casts over the past the reflection of her living and present thought and by some sympathy of the truth of today with that of yesterday she succeeds in recognizing through the obscurities and inaccuracies of ancient formulas the portions of traditional truth, even when they are mixed with error."
 [Tradition and Living Magisterium, Catholic.com].

-Notice that these ancient controversies are interpreted in regards to present thought.
+Notice that these ancient controversies are interpreted in regard to present thought.
 Thus a stance that is currently desired can be supported by the past.
 But the determining factor of what is accepted is what the Catholic church wants as a whole.

 "The living magisterium, therefore, makes extensive use of documents of the past, but it does so while judging and interpreting, gladly finding in them its present thought, but likewise, when needful, distinguishing its present thought from what is traditional only in appearance. ...
 Thus are explained both her respect for the writings of the Fathers of the Church and her supreme independence towards those writings; she judges them more than she is judged by them."
 [Tradition and Living Magisterium, Catholic.com].